Neuter Campaign

 What are the payment options?

 Google pay, debit card or transfer.
-A bank transfer results in more money for the animals (compared with payment via the website) because there are no fees.
-We can reserve a ticket when you pay a 40% deposit.
+A wire/bank transfer results in more money for the animals (compared with payment via the website) because there are no fees.
+We can reserve a ticket when you pay a 50% deposit.

 A huge thank you to our partners for supporting this meaningful cause: SPVS, Vetted Recruitment, Univets Global!